- 2017 Francis Maria Scholarship Application

-- 2013 Harry & Florence Kouri Scholarship for a DOWAMA Graduating High School Senior
+- 2017 Harry & Florence Kouri Memorial Scholarship for a DOWAMA Graduating High School Senior

-- The Diocese of Toledo Metropolitan Anthony Bashir Memorial Scholarship is awarded annually to up to four students by the fellowship of St. John the Divine.
+- 2016 Diocese of Toledo Metropolitan Anthony Bashir Memorial Scholarship: This scholarship is awarded annually to up to four students by the fellowship of St. John the Divine.
 Submit applications postmarked by June 1 to:

 Greek Orthodox Archdiocese Scholarships